rekalogika/rekalogika.dev/docs/analytics/00-intro.md

 technically.
 This framework does not send data to the cloud, so it complies with the 'no-cloud' policy if you happen to be bound by it.

+Architecturally sensible if the result of the analytical query will be used as an input of a business process in the same application, as opposed to being used for external reporting purposes only.

 Understands Doctrine's metadata, unlike external solutions that work directly with the database.
 No need to duplicate the knowledge about your database schema between your application and the external analytical system.